HHS Region 1 · Office of Primary Care and Rural Health (Rhode Island Department of Health)

 Key Initiatives

-Timeline: Federal funding support from fiscal years 2026 through 2030
+Timeline: Federal funding and implementation from FY2026 through FY2030

 RI - 2025 - Rhode Island RHTP Application